cmu-lib/portfolio_workshop/README.md

-# CRDDS Research Data Bootcamp Materials
+# Creating Websites and Portfolios with GitPages

-This GitHub repository contains materials relevant to the CRDDS Research Data Bootcamp for incoming graduate students.
-The materials in the repository are used as the basis for the associated Bootcamp website.
+This GitHub repository contains materials relevant to the workshop *Creating Websites and Portfolios with GitPages* from CMU Libraries.
+The materials in the repository are used as the basis for the associated workshop website.
 The website is based on a template for a Jekyll site hosted on GitHub pages.
-The basis for this template was created by [Evan Thornberry](https://github.com/ect123) (UBC) and [Phil White](https://github.com/outpw) (CU Boulder) as part of the Western Association of Map Libraries (WAML) 2020 preconference workshop on teaching with GitHub.

-You can access the repository which contains the original version of this template [here](https://github.com/outpw/workshop-template); the rendered version of this original template can be found [here](https://outpw.github.io/workshop-template/).
+This workshop material and website was heavily adapted from content from the CU Boulder Center for Research Data and Digital Scholarship's [Research Data Bootcamp](https://cu-boulder-crdds.github.io/data_bootcamp/), with their kind permission.*